OctopuSS7/notes2/french/pronouns.md

 ---
-title: Direct, Indirect and Personal Pronouns
+title: Direct, Indirect and Subject Pronouns
 author: Siddharth Shah
 parent: French
 ---

 # Direct and Indirect Pronouns

+Direct and Indirect pronouns must be used before the verb in a sentence in the following order:

 | Me - (to) me        | Te - (to) you sg | Nous - (to) us | Vous - (to) you pl |
 | Le - him / it       | La - her / it    | Les - them     |                    |